 Having first embraced the October Revolution, Esenin was gradually disillusioned by the Bolshevik regime and, in particular, lamented in his poetry the destruction of the Russian village.
 He described himself as “the last poet of the village.”

 In 1919, together with Anatoly Marienhof, Esenin founded the Russian literary movement of Imaginism.
 The group, active until 1924, emphasized the role of the image in literature and claimed that a poem’s content is less important that the binding structural significance of the poem’s images.
 Sophisticated and elegant in form, Esenin’s poetry of the 1920s is markedly pessimistic.
-His collection of poems Moskva kabatskaia (Tavern Moscow (also translated sometimes as Moscow of the Taverns) is known as the quintessential expression of decadent attitudes.
+His collection of poems Moskva kabatskaia (Moscow of the Taverns) is known as the quintessential expression of decadent attitudes.
 Esenin’s creative legacy of the 1920s also includes poems inspired by his extensive travels to Central Asia and the Caucasus.
 The collection of poems Persidskie motivy (Persian Motifs) contains some of the best examples of Esenin’s love poetry.

 At the age of 30, while suffering from acute depression, Esenin committed suicide by hanging.
 He was found dead on 28 December 1925 in his room in the Hotel Angleterre in Leningrad (now St. Petersburg).
 The day before, he gave his friend, Wolf Ehrlich, his last poem “Goodbye My Friend, Goodbye” (“Do svidaniia, drug moi, do svidaniia”).
 It was written with Esenin’s blood because there was apparently no ink in the room.
 Esenin was buried in Moscow's Vagankovskoye Cemetery.